SnowyMouse/invader/README.md

 This program builds index files for usage with `--with-index` with invader-build.
 It takes exactly two arguments:
 `<input map> <output index>`

-### invader-scenario

-This program takes Salamander-exported scenario data files and applies them to a scenario tag.
-It takes exactly two
-arguments: `<scenario tag> <scenario file>`